Konamiman/M80dotNet/README.md

     M80|L80|LIB80[.exe] [<wrapper command line>] <original program command line>

-where `<original program command line>` is the command line you want to pass to the original application as defined in its manual, and `<wrapper command line>` are optional extra switches implemented for this project as described below.
+where `<original program command line>` is the command line you want to pass to the original application, and `<wrapper command line>` are optional extra switches implemented for this project as described below.
+Example: `M80 -w ~/MyProject -8 =FILE`.

 For the portable version you'll need to use the `dotnet` tool (part of the .NET Core runtime) to run the applications from the `.dll` files (so `dotnet M80.dll|L80.dll|LIB80.dll ...`), other than that it works the same way as the platform-specific versions.

-## Wrapper command line arguments
+## Command line arguments

+For the command line originally defined by each application, see [the applications manual](https://github.com/Konamiman/M80dotNet/blob/master/MACRO80.txt) (retrieved from [the MSX archive site](http://www.msxarchive.nl/pub/msx/programming/asm/m80l80.txt)).

 The wrapper defines the following command line arguments.
 Except for `-w`, they are all switches that come in pairs so that they can be enabled or disabled.
+You'll see a summary of these arguments if you run the applications without any argument.

 * `-w <working directory>`